Eventonomy

 } );

-Calling store('eventonomy', …) merges your additions - it does not replace the existing store.
+Calling store('eventonomy', …) merges your additions; it does not replace the existing store.

-evnm_update_meta( 'event', $event['id'], 'vimeo_url', esc_url_raw( $event['meta']['vimeo_url'] ) );
+evnm_update_meta( 'event', $event_id, 'vimeo_url', esc_url_raw( $vimeo_url ) );

 Verify It Worked